-- Easy-to-Read Pressure Gauge: The gauge on this one is also high quality and good enough
+- Easy-to-Read Pressure Gauge: The gauge on this one is also high quality in our opinion.

 Keep in Mind:

 - It’s Long: At 15.5 inches, it’s longer than most extinguishers on this list.
-This might be an issue if you want to store it under a seat.
+This might be an issue for storing under some seats on smaller vehicles.

 5. Victory 2.5 Lbs Extinguisher with Vehicle Bracket

-This extinguisher ticks all our minimum standard boxes so it makes the list.
+This extinguisher ticks all our minimum standards for our circumstances so it makes the list.
 It’s a 2.5 Lbs extinguisher so it’s in the smaller range for extinguishers.
-That’s of course best for a car because a car won’t have all that much space for storing your extinguisher.
-It’s also rated for ABC fires – so it’ll be good for liquid and electrical fires.
+We think this is good for a car because a car won’t have all that much space for storing an extinguisher.
+It’s also rated for ABC fires – so it is also used for electrical fires.

 However, we did have a few concerns which is why we didn’t go with this one.
-Mainly, I’m pretty familiar with fire safety products and Victory isn’t a brand that we know (and therefore it’s not a brand we trust).
-We feel if I’m going to be buying an extinguisher that’s not a top brand (Amerex, First Alert, Kidde) then I’d expect to be paying less – and we don’t think the price point is low enough on this one for me to give it a shot at this point in time.
+Mainly, we’re pretty familiar with fire safety products and Victory isn’t a brand that we know (and therefore it’s not a brand we trust yet).
+We feel if we’re going to be buying an extinguisher that’s not a top brand (Amerex, First Alert, Kidde) then we’d expect to be paying less – and we don’t think the price point is low enough on this one for us to personally give it a shot at this point in time.

 Why This Extinguisher:

-- ABC Rated: Fights most common fires effectively, including liquid and electronic fires.
+- ABC Rated: It’s rated to deal with most common fires, including liquid and electronic fires.

-- Small: At 2.5 Lbs, it’ll be compact enough to fit in a car.
+- Small: At 2.5 Lbs, it’ll be compact enough to fit in most cars.

-- Vehicle Mount: Comes with a vehicle mount for strapping it to your car.
+- Vehicle Mount: Comes with a vehicle mount for strapping it to a car.

 Keep in Mind:

-- Not a Well Known Brand: I steered clear of this one personally because it’s not a top brand and the price point doesn’t justify getting a less well known brand here when we can get a brand that we trust for a similar price.
+- Not a Well Known Brand: We steered clear of this one personally because it’s not a top brand and the price point doesn’t justify getting a less well known brand here when we can get a brand that we know for a similar price.

 Buyers Guide: What to Look for in a Fire Extinguisher for your Car